droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 `N = 100 / (cache hit rate)`, because Groonga and Droonga (`droonga-http-server`) cache 100 results at a maximum by default.
 When the expected cache hit rate is 50%, the number of unique requests is calculated as: `N = 100 / 0.5 = 200`

+Note: if the actual rate is near zero, the number of unique requests becomes too huge!
+For such case you should carry up the rate to 0.01 (1%) or something.

 ### Format of request patterns file